thedatadavis/free-us-proxy/README.md

 # free-us-proxy
 Pulls list of free US proxies from www.us-proxy.org

 Wrote this little script to replace copy and pasting from the site directly.
-It only returns a list of all the ip addresses that resolve https.
+It only returns a list of the ip addresses that resolve https.

 Example response: